Arwi: History

 Arwi was an outcome of the cultural synthesis between seafaring Arabs and Tamil-speaking Muslims of Tamil Nadu.
 This language was enriched, promoted and developed in Kayalpattinam.
 It had a rich body of work in jurisprudence, Sufism, law, medicine and sexology, of which little has been preserved.
 It was used as a bridge language for Tamil Muslims to learn Arabic.
-The patrons of Arwi seem to have been the Nawab of the Carnatic, they were Islamic and were part of the Mughal Empire.
+The patrons of Arwi do not seem to have been highly associated with any political powers of Southern Indian history, including Muslim-ruled states (such as the Deccan sultanates), which were rather influenced by Central Asia and Northern India, preferring the use of Persian, Dakhni and later Urdu.
+It is therefore a community-based script and dialect, limited to the Labbays and the Marrakayars communities in Southern India, and to the Sri Lankan Moors and the Indian Moors of Ceylon.
 Many hadith manuscripts have been found.
-Most of the fiqh books, particularly those of Imaam Shaafi and Imaam Abu Hanifa, have been found in Arwi.
+Most of the fiqh books, particularly those of Imaam Abu Hanifa and Imaam Shaafi, have been found in Arwi.

 There was also a translation of the Bible into Arwi in 1926.

-Arwi still has a place among the more traditional Tamil Muslim (Arwi Muslim) and Sri Lankan Moor families.
+Arwi still has a place among the more Arwi Muslim and Sri Lankan Moor families.

 Script

 The Arwi alphabet is the Arabic alphabet, with thirteen additional letters used to represent the Tamil vowels e and o and several Tamil consonants that could not be mapped to Arabic sounds.